mui/material-ui/docs/data/material/guides/composition/composition.md

 ### Forwarding slot props

 Use the `mergeSlotProps` utility function to merge custom props with the slot props.
-If the arguments are functions, they will be resolved before merging.
-The result from the first argument will override the second.
+If the arguments are functions, they are resolved before merging.
+The result from the second argument will override the first.

 ```jsx
 import Tooltip, { TooltipProps } from '@mui/material/Tooltip';